-Reporting Sexual Harassment

-A recommended course of action for students who feel that they are being subjected to sexual harassment is for them to tell or otherwise inform the harasser that the conduct is unwelcome and must stop.
+Reporting Sexual Harassment: A recommended course of action for students who feel that they are being subjected to sexual harassment is for them to tell or otherwise inform the harasser that the conduct is unwelcome and must stop.
 However, this is not required, and in some circumstances this course of action may not be feasible, may be unsuccessful, or the individual may be uncomfortable dealing with the matter in this manner.
-Copies of the sexual harassment procedures are available in the Counseling Center and the Admissions and Records Office, or online @www.lee.edu/hr/harassment.asp.
+Copies of the sexual harassment procedures are available in the Counseling Center and the Admissions and Records Office, or online at www.lee.edu/hr/harassment.asp.
 These procedures call for students who feel that they have been subjected to sexual harassment to discuss their complaints with counselors, faculty members, college administrators, or others whom they trust.
 In addition, two persons have been designated to answer questions about the College's sexual harassment policies and/or receive formal complaints.
-They are: Rosemary Coffman; Counseling Center, Moler Hall; Telephone (281) 425-6348.
+They are: Becki Griffith, Admissions Office, Telephone (281) 425-6399, and Keith Scheffler, 909 Decker Drive, Telephone (281) 425-6498.